Telmiyo/aveline/README.md

 # Aveline

-Aveline aims to be a simple, minimalist ebook reader application, enhanced with AI-powered tools to provide an immersive reading experience.
+Aveline aims to be a simple, minimalist ebook reader application to provide a cool space for digital reading.

 Development is on its initial state, having periodic updates and feature enhancements.